zerotwo1/react-redux/README.md

 > ESSAY: Is testing an application that implements a REACT component library with single points of data access overkill?
 If not, what should we test?
 I'm sometimes happy just testing my endpoints and using something like [airbrake-js](https://github.com/airbrake/airbrake-js)

 ### PART FIVE (ONLY FOR THE WICKED)

+Some of this may or may not make sense to you.
+Just pushing the limits of webapps to the max here.

 - Bring in [Phant](https://github.com/sparkfun/phant), [AWS IoT](https://github.com/aws/aws-iot-device-sdk-js) and something from the [Watson Developer Cloud](https://github.com/watson-developer-cloud)

+- Bring in HelloEnjoys' [Unity to Three.js Project](helloenjoy.com/2013/from-unity-to-three-js/) and generate a 3D object with webgl and manipulate it via a JSON interface.
+Let this perhaps be the foundation of a 60fps blessed child.
+See the penny [skateboard customizer experience](http://customiser.pennyskateboards.com/us/) on laptop and phone.

+- Compile everyting to react-native with JavaScriptCore in iOS and compile everything for iOS and Android native app experiences.
+"Learn once, write anywhere" as the React devs say.
+Test this early and often when going through this project.
+ABC - Always Be Compiling